paritytech/ledgeracio/README.md

 ### Device provisioning

 `ledgeracio-allowlist` is also used for device provisioning.
-To set the allowlist, one uses `ledgeracio-allowlist set-key`.
+To set the allowlist, use `ledgeracio-allowlist set-key`.
 This command will only succeed once.
 If an allowlist has already been uploaded, it will fail.
 The only way to change the allowlist signing key is to reinstall the Ledgeracio app, which does not result in any funds being lost.